miller-me/lab-resources/Intros_to_Coding/The_Command_Line_and_Vim.md

     files and directories matching that pattern.
 This makes avoiding typos much easier and faster.
 -   `CTRL+C` will kill a running command.
-I use this when I run something I didn’t mean to or if something is taking too long.
+I use this when I run something I didn’t mean to or if I see midway through that the output is incorrect.
 -   Use the up and down arrows on your keyboard to scroll through recent commands.